Gay World Amusement Park: Opening ceremony

 On 6 May 1937, Happy World celebrated its opening with a grand affair, with over 1000 guests drinking over 100 gallons of champagne.
 Tea was served to the guests in the cabaret as well as to 100 tables set up inside the main entrance gates at the park.
 Only several stalls, the cabaret and the Happy Cinema had completed construction at this time.
 Guests were given a performance at the cabaret by Ms Maudrene Yap prior to the opening of the dance floor to guests.

-Impacts on the surrounding
+Impacts on the surroundings

-During the peak of Happy World's popularity, its nightlife had a profound impact on its surrounding streets for decades to come with the creation of the red light district along the even numbered Lorongs and the lesser known establishment of the Happy Charity School in 1946 on Lorong 14.
+During the peak of Happy World's popularity, its nightlife had a profound impact on its surrounding streets for decades to come with the creation of the red-light district along the even numbered Lorongs and the lesser known establishment of the Happy Charity School in 1946 on Lorong 14.
 The school was founded by dance hostesses of Happy World Cabaret and funded entirely by their profits.